 Avoid Unhealthy Snacks

 Unhealthy snacks are usually high in fat, sugar, and salt.
 Snacks to avoid include potato chips, ice cream, and fast food.
-These types of foods are harder to digest, making it more difficult to fall asleep at night.
+These types of foods are harder to digest, making it more difficult to fall asleep quickly at night.
 For best practice, avoid buying these types of snacks—you’re more likely to give in if you know they’re within reach.

 What’s the healthiest food to eat late at night?